ComplicationsBy Mayo Clinic staff

 - Falling.
 If you fall during a seizure, you can injure your head or break a bone.

 - Drowning.
-If you have epilepsy, you're 13 times more likely to drown while swimming or bathing than is the rest of the population because of the possibility of having a seizure while in the water.
+If you have epilepsy, you're 15 to 19 times more likely to drown while swimming or bathing than is the rest of the population because of the possibility of having a seizure while in the water.

 - Emotional health issues.
-People with epilepsy are more prone to have psychological problems, especially depression, anxiety and, in extreme cases, suicide.
-This could be due to difficulties dealing with the condition itself as well as medication side effects.
+People with epilepsy are more likely to have psychological problems, especially depression, anxiety and, in extreme cases, suicide.
+Problems may be a result of difficulties from dealing with the condition itself as well as medication side effects.

 Other life-threatening complications from epilepsy are uncommon, but do occur.

 - Status epilepticus.
 This condition occurs if you're in a state of continuous seizure activity lasting more than five minutes, or if you have frequent recurrent seizures without regaining full consciousness in between them.
 People with status epilepticus have an increased risk of permanent brain damage and death.